Ghoul Keep and the Ghoul Lands (2012)

 Hades.
 Mordor.
 The Shadowlands.
 Stygia.
 Zothique.
 The Lands beyond the Wall.
 The Land of Iuz.
 The Plains of Obsidean.
 Citadel Cavitius.
 We all know these places.
 We might not know all of them specifically.
 But we know what they mean, in our gut.
 We know they are places you do not tread lightly.
 We know this is where evil holds sway.
 Abandon all hope.

 Reviewing Ghoul Keep and the Ghoul Lands is frustrating because I feel it punches below its weight class.
-The normally razor-sharp and purposeful Spahn flaunders and stumbles his way through much of this 133-page Gazetteer for the Chronicles of Ahmerth Campaign Setting.
+The normally razor-sharp and purposeful Spahn flounders and stumbles his way through much of this 133-page Gazetteer for the Chronicles of Ahmerth Campaign Setting.
 The prose, while for the most part very workmanlike and sufficient for the task at hand (a Spahn staple), is remarkably clumsy and downright fails to inspire at times, with the noted exception of the stellar short adventure Kalitus Corpi in the back of the book.
-The adventure is almost depressing for its exceptional quality, showing us the Lord of Darkness Spahn we needed, not the edgy Frank Metzer Spahn that wrote the majority of the work, and the gazetteer is very much the weaker for it.
+The adventure is almost depressing for its exceptional quality, showing us the Lord of Darkness Spahn we needed, not the edgy Frank Metzer Spahn that wrote the majority of the work.
 While the sparse art pieces are pretty good, the Order-of-the-Stick style cover art and, dare I say it, the font of Ghoul Keep works against the atmosphere it is trying to convey.
 Don’t get me wrong.
 This is not a piece of shit.
 I just feel it could have been better then it was.

 I have divided my review into multiple parts more for convenience then as any sort of emulation of the structure of the Gazetteer, which operates by chapters both long and short.